firstname.lastname@example.org Miroslav Lovric

 Important: In 2015, this event was cancelled due to inclement weather (snow day), and it might happen again.
 So, please, in the morning before you leave for McMaster, make sure to check that it is open by calling 905 525 9140 - if McMaster is closed, there will be a recorded message (if in doubt, please call Miroslav Lovric at TBA at any time on TBA).
 We have no control over this, so if McMaster closes for the day, we must cancel the event.

-Secondary math teachers are also invited to bring a class or group of interested students to McMaster’s Engineering and Science Olympics and Open House to be held on ???.
+Secondary math teachers are also invited to bring a class or group of interested students to McMaster’s Engineering and Science Olympics and Open House (sorry, cancelled for 2017).
 Enter a team in the Mental Gymnastics Mathematics Competition or bring your entire class to an interesting presentation by one of our math professors.

 The Mathematics Review Manual is an excellent resource for students who will need to take first year calculus at university.
 It is strongly recommended that students work through the review during the summer months before their first semester at university.